 Norton vs. Sophos: which is better?

-Norton vs. Sophos review at a glance
+Norton vs. Sophos overview

 - Norton: Best for a cybersecurity suite